jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.6 DrainagePreservingSmoothing

-Reduces short-scale variation in an input DEM while preserving breaks-in-slope and small drainage features using a modified Sun et al. (2007) algorithm..
+Reduces short-scale variation in an input DEM while preserving breaks-in-slope and small drainage features using a modified Sun et al. (2007) algorithm.

 *Parameters*: